Strategy Design Pattern in C#

 4. Understanding the Class or UML Diagram of the Strategy Design Pattern.

-5. When do we need to use the Strategy Design Pattern in real-time applications?
+6. When to use the Strategy Design Pattern?

 What is the Strategy Design Pattern?